BPLIM/ReplicationApp/Server/UserGuide.md

 But what is the benefit of running the replication through the application instead of, for example, running it directly in Stata?
 Besides being a BPLIM product that helps us expedite the replication process, the application presents advantages for researchers.
 In order to see these advantages, we must inspect the outputs of the application.
 When we click the **Run** button, the application goes through a series of steps prior to actually running the code.

-First, if it does not exist, the *Replications* directory is created under the base path of the replication - in our case, *"/bplimext/projects/pxxx_BPLIM/work_area/Submissions"*.
+First, if it does not exist, the *Replications* directory is created under the main path of the replication - in our case, *"/bplimext/projects/pxxx_BPLIM/work_area/Submissions"*.
 Under the *Replications* directory, the directory *Rep001* will be automatically created.
-Please note that the number included in the directory name will be automatically updated if there are already other replications inside *Replications*. *"/bplimext/projects/pxxx_BPLIM/work_area/Submissions/Replications/Rep001"* is what we previously mentioned as the replication area.
+Please note that the number included in the directory name will be automatically updated if there are already other replications inside *Replications*.
+If running the first time, the app creates the folder *"/bplimext/projects/pxxx_BPLIM/work_area/Submissions/Replications/Rep001"*.
 The structure of the directory for our example is displayed in the image below (after the replication finishes):

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743250-0ce592a5-0bdf-460a-b848-0e538600c304.PNG"  width="60%" height="30%"></p>

-The directories *data*, *Logs* and *results*, as well as the files they contain, are created by the code during the replication.
+The directories *data*, *Logs* and *results* (as specified by the researcher), as well as the files they contain, are created by the code during the replication.
 The other directories and files were copied or created by the application.
 We can see that the dependencies, master script and definition file were copied to the replication area.
-The entire structure of the base path (first field of the replication) is copied to the replication area.
+The entire structure of the main path (first field of the replication) is copied to the replication area.
 But some additional files were also created, like *structure.json*,

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743256-e1f273a8-eb5a-4f71-b776-2fa67a4b8047.PNG"  width="60%" height="30%"></p>

 which contains information of every field input for a specific replication.
 It serves not only to document your replication, providing the original paths for files and directories, but it is also useful in future replications.
-Imagine that user's second run uses the same files as the first, or additional dependencies for example.
+Imagine that user's second run uses the same files as the first one, or additional dependencies for example.
 In that case, when the user launches the application, he does not need to fill every field again.
 The **Load from file** button launches a dialog box to choose a a **JSON** file:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743237-1c389012-96b3-4712-b129-5926bf65a177.PNG"  width="60%" height="30%"></p>

-After selecting the file *structure.json*, click "Open" and all the fields are automatically filled with the information of first replication:
+After selecting the file *structure.json*, click "Open" and all the fields are automatically filled with the information of the first replication:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223743247-27176bf0-3601-4eac-8dfe-536a89fc525a.PNG"  width="60%" height="30%"></p>

-Other file created created by the application is *tree.txt*, which contains the tree structure of the replication area prior to running the replication:
+Another file created created by the application is *tree.txt*, which contains the tree structure of the replication area prior to running the replication:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223744691-aa431f25-8667-43cf-91dd-39b768e19fc1.PNG"  width="60%" height="30%"></p>